Lydia Davis papers, 1940-2022

 Davis has restricted certain letters and other items.
 These restrictions are noted in the finding aid.

 Davis is currently reviewing her journals and notebooks.
-Davis has completed her review of Journals #1-4 and #6-39 and these are currently available with some redactions.
+Davis has completed her review of Journals #1-4 and #6-77.
+The majority of these notebooks are currently available with some redactions: a few remain restricted in their entirety.
 The rest of the notebooks and journals will not be available for research use until Davis' review of these items is complete.

-A few additional files, including many teaching files and recommendation letters, are restricted due to privacy laws related to personal information and student records.
+A few additional files, including many teaching files, teaching notebooks, and recommendation letters, are restricted due to privacy laws related to personal information and student records.

 Digital files remain on their original disks and are not readily available for use; please contact the Rare Book & Manuscript Library in advance of your visit to discuss access options.